Monk Fryston: History and overview

 The village has one public house, the Crown Inn, which dates back to the 1600s, and a hotel, the Monk Fryston Hall Hotel which dates back to the 12th century.

 The National Heritage List for England, compiled by English Heritage, holds 15 listed buildings for Monk Fryston.
 The list includes the Grade I St Wilfrid's Church, the Grade II* Monk Fryston Hall and two Grade II milestones.

 The York and North Midland Railway passes to the west of Monk Fryston.
 An old station platform still exists next to the railway just down from Milford sidings.
 The spot is popular with railway enthusiasts.

 Sports

-Monk Fryston is involved in village sports, including football and cricket, where home matches are held at Stocking Lane.
+Monk Fryston is the namesake for many sports around the village, including cricket and football.
+Despite this, the home games of the football and cricket teams are held in Stocking Lane, which is in Hillam.

 Governance

 Monk Fryston is part of the Monk Fryston and South Milford electoral ward.
 This ward had a total population taken at the 2011 census of 4,096.